main-educational/intro_nilearn/_sources/machine-learning-with-nilearn.md

 warnings.filterwarnings('ignore')
 ```

-# Predict age from resting state fMRI (rs-fMRI) with [`scikit-learn`](https://scikit-learn.org)
+# Predict age from resting state fMRI with [`scikit-learn`](https://scikit-learn.org)

-We will integrate what we've learned in the previous sections to extract data from *several* rs-fmri images, and use that data as features in a machine learning model.
+We will integrate what we've learned in the previous sections to extract data from *several* resting state fMRI images, and use that data as features in a machine learning model.

 The dataset consists of children (ages 3-13) and young adults (ages 18-39).
-We will use rs-fmri data to try to predict who are adults and who are children.
+We will use resting state fMRI data to try to predict who are adults and who are children.

 +++